What is the Special Education Advisory Council?

 Contact the Special Education Advisory Council

 Feel free to contact the council if you need more information about the group.
 In addition, if you are interested in receiving information on Special Education events, please sign up for the mailing list.
-Simply email or call Debbie Doran, Student Services staff, and include your name, address, email address and phone number.
+Simply email or call Eric Richards with Student Services and include your name, address, email address and phone number.
 Your information will not be given to any other purpose than for Special Education Advisory Council mailings.

 Salem-Keizer Public Schools

 Attn: Eric Richards